syncfusion-content/wpf-docs/wpf/ReportViewer/How-To/Add-Custom-Report-Item.md

 You can clean and build the extension project, it will generate the run-time component assembly "Syncfusion.Extensions.BarcodeCRI.dll" in the bin folder of the project.

+>Note: You can create a standalone report viewer application with the help of given [Getting Started Documentation.](/wpf/reportviewer/getting-started)

 ## Deploy a custom report item

 To deploy a custom report item, you must modify the application configuration files or create "ReportExtensions.config" file and copy the run-time component assembly (Syncfusion.Extensions.BarcodeCRI) and its dependent assemblies to the bin folder of your application.
 The deployment requires configuration to process the extensions, and the following describes about configuration settings.

-You need to replace the newly created assembly and its dependent assemblies in the application bin folder.

-1. Create a "ReportExtensions.config" file in your application.
-2. The following "configSections" section is mandatory to process the extension in the control, so add it as shown in the following code.
+Create a "ReportExtensions.config" file in your application.
+The following "configSections" section is mandatory to process the extension in the control, so add it as shown in the following code.

 {% highlight xml %}
 <configSections>